 Your survey can uncover multiple defects with your roofing, and flat roofs, in particular, may present more issues than pitched roofs as they are cheaper and not as durable or long-lasting.

-Roofing issues range from smaller defects such as cracked tiles, wear and tear, moss, and insecure guttering to larger problems including leaks, sagging roof, sitting water, or even a roof replacement.
+Roofing issues range from smaller defects such as cracked tiles, wear and tear, moss, and insecure guttering to larger problems including leaks, sagging roof, or sitting water.
 Minor problems can be rectified by a handyman or DIYer, but more extreme problems will need a roof survey and the advice of a specialist roofing contractor.